Blendify/blender-manual/trunk/blender_docs/manual/troubleshooting/crash.rst

 Crash Log
 =========

-On osMac and Linux, when Blender crashes, it writes out a text file which contains information that may help identify the cause of the crash.
+When Blender crashes, it writes out a text file which contains information that may help identify the cause of the crash.

 On a crash, a file is written based on the name of the currently loaded blend file,